mattjennings/vite-plugin-excalibur-resources/README.md

 })
 ```

-## Types
+## Typescript

-If you are using Typescript (or jsconfig.json), you can get autocompletion for your resources by updating your tsconfig.json like so:
+You can get proper typing and autocompletion for your resources by updating your tsconfig.json like so:

 ```json
 {